Tom-Pierce/stock-tracker-client/README.md

 5. **Start tracking your positions**: You're all set!
 Start using StockTracker to track your positions and profit.

+## To-Do

+Refine the look and feel of the front end

 ## Contributing

 Contributions are welcome!
 If you have ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request.